Skip to main content

 Problem

 Tailoring a resume for every role is already expensive, but the deeper issue is context drift.
-Experience lives in one place, project evidence lives in repositories, settings live somewhere else, and every application adds more manual copy, prompt tweaking, and second-guessing.
+Experience lives in one place, project evidence lives in repositories, and every application adds more manual copy, prompt tweaking, and second-guessing.

 Solution